fbpx

 • Because of these charges, pre-paid cards are best used for online transactions and spending abroad.

-• They’re also really useful if you can’t get approved for another card.
+• They’re also really useful if you can’t get approved for another card as you don’t need a credit check to get one and they don’t affect your credit rating

-• You can also get your salary paid into them if you wish.
+• You can also get your salary or benefits paid onto them, if you wish.

 Where can you use them?